nadiangelica/nadiangelica/README.md

 <br>

 ## <a name="about-me">About me!</a>
-Certified Scrum Master and Full-Stack Software Developer graduate from the renowned Makers Academy Bootcamp.
-Despite my focus on coding, I realised my true calling lies in guiding teams towards greater synergy and efficiency.
-My journey as a software developer uniquely equips me to bridge the gap between technical complexities and stakeholder needs, enabling effective communication and informed decision-making as a Scrum Master or Project Manager.
-Leveraging my background in teaching, I’ve cultivated exceptional skills in communication, collaboration, and team management.
+Full-Stack Software Developer graduate from the renowned Makers Academy Bootcamp and Certified Scrum Master.
+In the course of my studies, I discovered a passion for leading teams and orchestrating productive stand-ups, finding that I thrived in the collaborative, iterative nature of Agile methodologies.
+My background in teaching equips me with unique skills in communication, collaboration, and team management.
+I aim to leverage these skills, along with my new-found understanding of Agile practices, to foster an effective and dynamic development environment.

 ## <a name="links">🌐 Links</a>